prawipra/gs_stage/eng/preface.md

 the war has emerged from Sanjaya as the Bhagavad Geetaa \["ballad from the Lord"].

 Here are Krishna's messages and a brief "sameekshe" \[summary] of them in Kannada [in turn translated to English here].
-The Geetaa has several interpretations, and this particular work is in service of cogitation that is not opposed to Krishna's doctrine.
-It is my offering and tribute to \[my] guru(s).
+The Geetaa has tens of interpretations, and this particular work is in service of cogitation that is not opposed to Krishna's doctrine.
+It is my offering and tribute to \[my] gurus.

 I have also provided translations of Geetasameekshaa in multiple languages.
 My heartfelt salutations to the the elder translators who cooperated in this sameekshe.